ForgottenHistory/csv-api/README.md

 3,Charlie,40,charlie@example.com
 ```

-The default location for the CSV file is src/main/resources/data.csv.
+Default location for the CSV file is src/main/resources/data.csv.

 ## Configuration

 You can configure the location of the CSV file by setting the csv.file.path property in application.properties:

 propertiescsv.file.path=src/main/resources/custom-data.csv

 ## Technologies Used